demetreades/win10guide/README.md

     docker create -i centos bash

-Then we need the 4 first digits from the above `create` command.
+Then we need the 4 first digits from the above `create` command output.

     docker export [4 digits]  > centos.tar

+    ** for example
-    *for example $ docker export 74c3 > centos.tar
+    docker export 74c3 > centos.tar

 <br>